 A comprehensive e-learning model for the future professionals in the renewable energies who want to upgrade/convert their competences and to re-qualify themselves in this field.

 An e-toolkit for teachers and trainers

-An e-toolkit for teachers and trainers dedicated to online training and the management of European mobility
+A free-standing open training resource for teachers and trainers dedicated to online training and the management of European mobility.